emanlapponi/defense/trial-lecture/slides.md

 # What's a word?

-A bunch of symbols: we decide what those symbols are, for instance:
+A bunch of symbols! we decide what those symbols are, for instance:
 - token `notice`
 - part-of-speech disambiguated: `notice-NOUN`
 - the backward trigram: `notice-our-escaped`
-- might help to know that it's a direct object:`notice-dobj`
+- might help to know that it's a direct object: `notice-dobj`

 ---